nbuilding/N-lang-docs/docs/features/operators.md

 let val = 12 % 5 // 2
 ```

-When the values given are floats then it will return the reaminder of a division between those floats as a float:
+When the values given are floats then it will return the remainder of a division between those floats as a float:
 ```js
 let val = 1.5 % 1.0 // 0.5
 ```